Blamify/Gatekeeper/README.md

 This step must be done for both source and release builds (only once).
 Open HaloInfinite.exe in a hex editor of your choice.
 Search for the text value of "USER32" (without the quotes).
-Replace it with the text value of "VIRGIL" (without the quotes).
+Replace it with the text value of "VERGIL" (without the quotes).
+Save the file, then rename or delete steam_api64.dll.

 ### Building from source:
 This project requires Visual Studio 2017 (or above) and OpenSSL v1.1.1 (for certificate creation).